Financial-Times/origami-website/_posts/2021-07-01-origami-on-npm-and-how-to-migrate.md

 ---
-title: Origami 2.0 announcement and guides on how to migrate products
+title: Origami npm announcement and guides on how to migrate products
-description: We have released Origami 2.0, which brings full NPM support and drops support for Bower.
+description: We have released new versions of Origami components which bring full NPM support and drops support for Bower.
 This post explains the changes and how to migrate products to the new version.
 author: Origami
 ---